slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 my vices, and I saw in me nothing but sins and flaws".

-To Angela of Foligno, the simultaneity of the sweet mystical experience and the assault of her vices and sins onto her memory was shocking.
+To Angela of Foligno, the simultaneity of the sweet mystical experience and the assault of her vices and sins against her memory was shocking.
 We have mentioned the Gnostic intuition of the inseparability of Christ and Antichrist, but here we find ourselves with a spontaneous experience of this intuition in a catholic christian, who probably never thought the